dashcommunity/proposal-dash-rpms/proposal.md

 supportable architectures for Dash Core (I only test 64 Intel), but that is a less critical side benefit.
 Local personal testing will continue though.

 **Most of my cost is time.
-Sometimes, *a lot* of time.**
+Sometimes, a lot of time.**

 * Hard costs:
   - Personal developer laptop: $0 for now
   - VPS instances for testing: 3 x $5 per month
 * Time: est. ave.
 10 hours a week at $50 per hour, let's call it $2000 per month

-Above we ballparked $2000 per month on the open market or 226 DASH / month (as of this writing, $8.84/DASH).
+The above calculatoin easily ballparks $2000 per month on the open market or approximately 215 DASH / month as of this writing.
 But, for now, I am really just asking for an offsetting donation of DASH for my time.
 So I propose...

 #### Terms

-* **1000 DASH total**
+* **450 DASH total**
- * **166.66666667 DASH per month**
+ * **150 DASH per month**
- * **6 months**
+ * **3 months**

-After 6 months, we will examine at how things are going and likely renew with a similar proposal.
+After 3 months, we will examine at how things are going and likely renew with a similar proposal.

 ### Closing

-The Red Hat family of linux distributions needs professional build, testing, and packaging.
+Dash Core and its corresponding suite of tooling needs to be properly supported on the Red Hat family of linux distributions.
+The software needs to be professional built, tested,  packaged, improved and maintained over time.
 I am providing some of that now and want to continue doing that well into the future.
 The goodwill of the community is compensation enough, but if you can find it in you to help monetarily, it would be most welcome.
 Thank you!